 Poor Safety Standards At Bethlehem Steel Shipyard

 ‘The Minimum Requirements for Safety and Industrial Health in Contract Shipyards’ was a set of guidelines published in the early 1940s by the Secretary of the Navy.
 The booklet had requirements that featured a letter from the official explaining the need for compliance with the safety guidelines.
 The booklet was sent to every shipyard that worked with the Navy.

 The booklet had standards to use asbestos safely and included when respirators and ventilation equipment must be used, compliance work at Bethlehem Shipyards showed there were no changes in the handling of asbestos from the attempt by the Navy to crack down on safety standards.

 The Bethlehem Steel Shipyard unnecessarily exposed workers and their families to asbestos and many other hazardous materials.
-If you have been diagnosed with mesothelioma and worked at one of the Bethlehem Steel Shipyards, it is recommended to talk to a mesothelioma attorney.
+If you have been diagnosed with mesothelioma and worked at one of the Bethlehem Steel Shipyards, it is recommended to talk to a mesothelioma compensation attorney about asbestos trust funds.
 It could take up to 40 or even 50 years for your asbestos exposure to lead to mesothelioma.
 You may be able to get compensation from one of the companies that sold asbestos-containing products to the Bethlehem Steel Shipyard.